Born in Reppel in the Limbourg area of Belgium, Jean-Pierre Schetz (1921-1986) in the 1920's came to live in Liège when his family moved to that city.

 Gradually the garden was transformed into an art environment with sculptures and colored ornaments, all composed of objets trouvés and recycled materials.
 Schetz has been active in embellishing the site for over twenty years.

-When she passed away in 2006 there was no one to replace her in taking care of the garden.
+When she passed away in 2006 there was no one to replace her in taking care for the garden.

 The house was rented and the housing corporation, a social institution, demolished the garden the same year.
 Only some elements could be saved thanks to some private persons, among whom a nephew who lived in another part of the country.
 Some small sculptures ended up in the la Fabuloserie collection in France.

-* From september 15 till november 17 2007 the MAD museum (Musée d'art differencié) in Liège had an exhibition in honour of Jean-Pierre Schetz, curated by Brigitte van den Bossche.
+* From september 15 till november 17, 2007 the MAD museum (Musée d'art differencié) in Liège had an exhibition in honor of Jean-Pierre Schetz, curated by Brigitte van den Bossche.

-* During the demolition of the garden a documentary the C-paje organisation in Liège made a video (13'06", Daily motion, june 2007)
+* During the demolition of the garden the C-paje organisation in Liège made a video (13'06", Daily motion, june 2007)